HabanaAI/Model-References/PyTorch/examples/gpu_migration/nlp/DeepSpeedExamples/Megatron-DeepSpeed/README.md

 HL_HOSTSFILE=scripts/hostsfile HL_NUM_NODES=1 HL_PP=2 HL_TP=4 HL_DP=1 PT_HPU_CONVERT_FP16_TO_BF16_FOR_MIGRATION=1 scripts/run_bloom13b.sh
 ```
 ## Enabling the Model from scratch
-Habana provides scripts ready-to-use on Gaudi.
+Intel Gaudi provides scripts ready-to-use on Gaudi.
 Listed below are the steps to enable the model from a reference source.
 This section outlines the overall procedure for enabling any given model with GPU Migration Toolkit feature.
 However, model-specific modifications will be required to enable the functionality and improve performance.

 1. Clone the original GitHub repository and reset it to the commit this example is based on.